tebmik/MERN/README.md

 ## Getting Started

-    1. After cloning the repo, create your own Mongo cluster, connect, connect your application and copy the end-point into the config folder.
+    1. Clone Repo

+### Server installation
+    2. npm install

+### Client installation
+    3. npm client-install

+    4. Create your own MongoDB cluster and copy mongoURI

+    5. create config folder with keys.js file

-    2. replace <password> & <dbName> with your credentials.
+    6. Create a module.exports mongoURI object & paste the URI as a string value, replacing <password> & <dbName> with your credentials.

-    3. Turn on dev server "npm run serve" ( check "package.json" ).
+    7. Turn on dev server "npm run serve" or "npm run dev" for server & client. ( check "package.json" ).

-    4. Download Postman and test the end-points.
+    8. Download Postman and test the end-points.